simologos/essex-eportfolio/example/content/research/bigData/index.md

 Data Wrangling is typically a manual task performed by data scientists, analysts, or data engineers, and it is often driven by the specific question or analysis they want to perform.
 Data Wrangling requires human intervention and domain expertise to understand the data, identify issues, and decide how to clean, transform, and prepare the data appropriately for the intended analysis or task.

 When working with big data and having to wrangle large amounts of data, traditional Data Wrangling methods that work well with smaller datasets may not be sufficient due to the sheer volume and complexity of the data.
-Handling such massive datasets requires specialized techniques and tools to achieve scalability and efficiency.
+Handling such massive datasets requires specialised techniques and tools to achieve scalability and efficiency.
 This includes tools like Apache Spark and Apache Hadoop.

 ![Data Wrangling Process](data.wrangling.drawio.png)